Skip to content

 is an Assistant Professor of Political Science at Williams College, where he teaches courses in international security, nuclear security, American foreign policy, the Middle East in international politics, and international relations theory.
 He was a 2017–2018 Postdoctoral Fellow at the Clements Center for National Security at The University of Texas at Austin.
 His work has been published in Security Studies, International Security, and the Journal of Cold War Studies.
 He received his Ph.D. in political science from UCLA in 2016.

-This talk will take place on Tuesday, December 10 from 5:30 pm to 7:00 pm at The Arlington Common.
+This talk will take place on Thursday, February 6 from 5:30 pm to 7:00 pm in Yester House at The Southern Vermont Arts Center.

 Ticket Type